Back

 While many parties were involved in bringing these ARCs (Aleo Requests for Comment) to life, the Aleo Foundation recently recognized the StorSwift team with a retroactive grant for being the inspiration and first proponents.
 StorSwift’s contributions to Aleo also include the Aleo123 Explorer, Soter Wallet, Data123, and Proof Market.

-The origin of ARC0037 and ARC0038
+The origin of ARC-37 and ARC-38

-After some discussion between StorSwift, Aleo Systems, and Aleo community developers, ARC0037 ultimately adds a Withdrawal Address for stakers (validators and delegators), which ensures security for stakers’ funds even if the stakers’ hot keys are compromised.
+After some discussion between StorSwift, Aleo Systems, and Aleo community developers, ARC-37 ultimately adds a Withdrawal Address for stakers (validators and delegators), which ensures security for stakers’ funds even if the stakers’ hot keys are compromised.
 It has recently been implemented by Aleo Systems.

 “Aleo's commitment to decentralization, privacy, and community-driven governance resonates deeply with us,” said Leng Bo, CTO at StorSwift.
 “Beyond technology, it's the collective effort shaping a more inclusive and secure digital frontier.”